Malays (ethnic group): Genetic evidence

 Malays are an Austronesian-speaking ethnic group of Insular Southeast Asia, and the Malay Peninsula.
 According to a 2015 study, Malays from Peninsular Malaysia, Singapore, Indonesia and Sri Lanka have 4 major ancestral components, including Austronesian (17%–62%), Proto-Malay (15%–31%), East Asian (4%–16%) and South Asian (3%–34%).
 But the Austronesian and Southeast Asian aboriginal components were more significant for Malays from Peninsular Malaysia, Singapore and Indonesia than East Asian and South Asian.
 In contrast, Malays from Sri Lanka possessed about 34% South Asian ancestry in their genetic makeup, making them relatively distinct.

-A study in 2021 concluded that a distinctive Basal-East Asian lineage (sometimes termed as East- and Southeast Asian lineage' (ESEA)), which is ancestral to modern East and Southeast Asians, Polynesians, and Siberians, originated in Mainland Southeast Asia at ~50,000 BCE, and expanded through multiple migration waves southwards and northwards respectively.
+A study in 2021 concluded that a distinctive Basal-East Asian lineage (sometimes termed as East- and Southeast Asian lineage' (ESEA), which is ancestral to modern East and Southeast Asians, Polynesians, and Siberians, originated in Mainland Southeast Asia at ~50,000 BCE, and expanded through multiple migration waves southwards and northwards respectively.
 Basal-East Asian ancestry, as well as later Austroasiatic-associated ancestry, spread into Maritime Southeast Asia prior to the Austronesian expansion.
 Austronesian-speakers themselves are suggested to have arrived on Taiwan and the northern Philippines between 10,000 and 7,000 BCE from coastal southern China, and spread from there throughout Insular Southeast Asia.
 The authors concluded that the Austronesian expansion into Insular Southeast Asia and Polynesia was outgoing from the Philippines rather than Taiwan, and that modern Austronesian-speaking peoples, such as the Malays, have largely ancestry from the earliest Basal-East Asians, Austroasiatic migrants from Mainland Southeast Asia, and Austronesian-speaking seafarers from the Philippines, without much admixture from previous groups.

+A 2026 study stated that Malays were genetically closer to East Asians than to the indigenous inhabitants of the Malay Peninsula.
+They have a 'consistent' genetic profile consisting of East Asian (58%), North Bornean-related Austronesian (24%) and indigenous Semang-related (11%) ancestries.
+Gene flow between Malays and South Asians was also detected.